 Lawfully disciplining your child or injuries resulting from an accident may be mistaken as evidence of abuse by well-intentioned teachers, doctors, and others who interact with your child.
 Bumps, bruises and suspicious marks can be misinterpreted as excessive force.
 A child’s illness or medical condition may also be mistaken for abuse.
 With infants and toddlers, false accusations of child abuse may start in a doctor’s examining room or hospital emergency room.
 Sexual abuse suspicions and charges may also arise against an innocent person.
 The alleged victim may be an emotionally troubled teen who is looking for attention or a very young child who is influenced during a custody dispute.

-Types of Child Abuse Under Massachusetts Law
+Types of Criminal Child Abuse Under Massachusetts Law

 - Shaken baby syndrome: causing severe injury to an infant, small child, or baby as a result of severely shaking, jerking, pushing or pulling the child;

 - Failure to protect one’s own child from abuse may lead to a charge of Wanton or Reckless Behavior Creating a Risk of Serious Bodily Injury or Sexual Abuse to a Child in violation of Mass.
 General Law chapter 265 section 13L.